 · Interest Rates.
 Interest rates are variable, based on the LIBOR plus a margin.
 LIBOR is always several points below prime, so the margin is from 3.5% to 7.75%, and will be set by the lender based on the credit history of your co-signer and the repayment plan you select.
 The better your co-signer, the better your rate!
 LIBOR changes monthly, up or down, so the rate will be reset monthly.
 Click here for repayment examples for a $10,000 undergraduate international student loan.

 · Online Application.
-You can apply online or by phone, and receive an almost immediate response as to whether you are conditionally approved for the loan.
+You can apply online, and receive an almost immediate response as to whether you are conditionally approved for the loan.
 Then, you will need to sign the promissory note, and provide proof of enrollment and immigration status to receive your funds.

 · No Application Fees.
 There are no application fees to apply for an international student loan.
 There is an origination fee if you actually receive the loan, but that amount is rolled into the loan amount and does not have to be paid out of pocket.